ForgeFlow/repair/repair_picking/README.rst

 -  Customize repair steps: Choose between a 1-step, 2-step, or 3-step
    repair process.
--  Add and remove components during the repair process using separate picking types.
+-  Add and recycle components during the repair process using separate picking types.
 -  Associate repair orders with pickings for improved traceability.
 -  Automatic creation of pickings and procurement routes based on the